Reducing the instability of an optical lattice clock using multiple atomic ensembles: Reducing clock instability by increasing interrogation times with multiple ensembles

-where $\sigma_{\rm Dick}$ is given in Eq.~\ref{Dick}.
-The LO frequency noise spectrum is modeled with Eq.~\ref{LO_noise_overall}, and the coefficients $b_m$ ($m=0,-1, -2$) are extracted from the measured cavity instabilities provided by the manufacturer by beating the LO against another independent cavity-stabilized laser, and are given as
+The QPN limited instability ($\sigma_{\rm QPN}$) for Ramsey spectroscopy is given in Eq.~\ref{QPN} in the main text.
+To calculate $\sigma_{\rm Dick}$ (Eq.~\ref{scaling_m}), the LO frequency noise spectrum is modeled with Eq.~\ref{LO_noise_overall}, and the coefficients $b_m$ ($m=0,-1, -2$) are extracted from the measured cavity instabilities provided by the manufacturer by beating the LO against another independent cavity-stabilized laser, and are given as

 where $\sigma_{\rm WH}$, $\sigma_{\rm FF}$, and $\sigma_{\rm RW}$ correspond to the estimated fractional white, flicker, and random walk frequency noise instabilities, respectively.
 These instabilities (at $\tau=1$ s) are then converted into $b_m$ as